 A pleasant lady, 53 years old with long standing hypertension, presented with dysphagia symptom for 3 months duration.
 She was diagnosed with base of tongue SCC, T2N2M0.
-Discussion in multidisciplinary team (MDT) meetings Surgery or definitive concurrent chemo-radiotherapy (CRT)?
+Multidisciplinary Team (MDT) Discussion Surgery or definitive concurrent chemo-radiotherapy (CRT)?
 Surgeon want to operate, I want definitive concurrent CRT (happen all the time, ha3) Rationale?
-With…… Continue reading Head & Neck Cancer (HNC): Curative Treatment with Radiotherapy and Chemotherapy
+With surgery, the risk … Continue reading Head & Neck Cancer (HNC): Curative Treatment with Radiotherapy and Chemotherapy

-Getting the points across The study published in reputable The Lancet Oncology journal emphasised on proper selection of cancer patients for chemotherapy treatment, especially patients who are old or have poor performance status. importance of mortality review in order to improve clinical decision making (identifying patients who does not benefit or not suitable for chemotherapy…… Continue reading News: Chemotherapy Kill Cancer Patients.
+Points Across The study published in reputable The Lancet Oncology journal emphasised on proper selection of cancer patients for chemotherapy treatment, especially patients who are old or have poor performance status. importance of mortality review in order to improve clinical decision making (identifying patients who does not benefit or not suitable for chemotherapy treatment, eg. … Continue reading News: Chemotherapy Kill Cancer Patients.
 Not Cancer?

 Introduction HER2 over-expression constitutes around 20% of all breast cancer.
-Two different methods are being used to test for HER2 over-expression, immunohistochemistry (IHC) and fluorescence in situ hybridization (FISH) Immunohistochemistry (IHC); identifies HER2 expression on the cell surface, with a grading system of 0 to 3+ positive. tumors are classed as HER2-positive if they have …… Continue reading Living Longer: Advanced Breast Cancer (ABC) – HER2 over-expressed (I)
+Two different methods are being used to test for HER2 over-expression, immunohistochemistry (IHC) and fluorescence in situ hybridization (FISH) Immunohistochemistry (IHC); identifies HER2 expression on the cell surface, with a grading system of 0 to 3+ positive. tumors are classed as HER2-positive if they have … Continue reading Living Longer: Advanced Breast Cancer (ABC) – HER2 over-expressed (1st line treatments)